-OT Faculty Advisors
+6.11 OT Faculty Advisors

 Each student is assigned an occupational therapy faculty member as an advisor.
-The advisor may also serve the following roles: source for references, advocate to faculty or faculty committees, professional behavior monitor, advisor for academic problems, address student concerns through identification of possible sources of assistance.
+The advisor may also serve the following roles: source for references, advocate to faculty or faculty committees, professional behavior monitor, advisor for academic problems, and address student concerns through identification of possible sources of assistance.
 The faculty advisor will be responsible for reviewing and maintaining communication on each student's professional behavioral reviews.
 Students are expected to meet with their advisor at least once a semester.
 Failure to schedule a meeting at the advisor's request is considered unprofessional and referral to the Academic and Professional Standards Committee for follow-up may occur.

-Professional Organizations
+6.12 Professional Organizations

 Student membership in AOTA and SOTA is required while enrolled in the WVU OT Program.
-Students are required to be in good standing for SOTA (see SOTA Constitution for description) while an WVU OT student.
-Membership to your home state occupational therapy association, and particularly, to West Virginia Occupational Therapy Association (WVOTA) is recommended, but not required.
+Students are required to be in good standing for SOTA (see SOTA Constitution for description) while a WVU OT student.
+Membership to your home state occupational therapy association, and particularly, in the West Virginia Occupational Therapy Association (WVOTA) is recommended, but not required.

-American Occupational Therapy Association (AOTA)
+6.12.1 American Occupational Therapy Association (AOTA)